HISTORICAL BUILDINGS

 State index: 1.6.178.4.9

-Grigor Yeghiazaryan’s one-story house, constructed of orange tuff stone, is located at 8 Abovyan Street, on the corner of Abovyan and Pushkin Streets.
-It is adjacent to the mansion of his brother, Barsegh Yeghiazaryan.
+The one-story house of Grigor Yeghiazaryan, built of orange tuff stone, is located on Abovyan Street.
+It is attached to the mansion of his brother, Barsegh Yeghiazaryan.

-Like his brother Barsegh, Grigor Yeghiazaryan was one of Yerevan’s wealthiest residents.
-He owned a brick factory, was a prominent public figure, and served as a member of the City Duma, contributing to the construction of several significant buildings in the city.
+Grigor Yeghiazaryan was one of the wealthy residents of Yerevan, a brick factory owner, a prominent public figure, and a deputy of the city council.
+He financed the construction of several important public buildings in the city.

-The house was nationalized in August 1923.
-During the Soviet era, it housed several institutions, including the Yerevan City Committee of the Communist Party of Armenia (1923), the publishing house of the Central Committee of the Communist Party of Armenia, the State Committee for Vocational and Technical Education, and later, the Theater of the Center for Aesthetic Education.
+The house was nationalized in 1923.
+During the Soviet period, it housed the Yerevan City Committee of the Communist Party of Armenia (1923), the publishing house of the Central Committee of the Communist Party of Armenia, and later the State Committee for Vocational and Technical Education, followed by the Theater of the Center for Aesthetic Education.

-The roofs are flat and wooden.
-The basements are covered with stone semi-circular vaults.
+The ceilings are flat and wooden.
+The basement spaces are covered with semicircular stone vaults.
 The roof is pitched.

 8 Abovyan Str.